Sechorda/RF-lockpick/README.md

 # Summary

 RF-Lockpick is a web-UI wrapper for popular 802.11, Bluetooth/BLE, and cellular pentesting tools.
 This tool aims to provide detailed visualization of the surrounding RF landscape while maintaining the minimal simplicity principles of secOS.
-It includes auditing/pentesting pipelines abstracted for ease of use.

 ---